How to Make An Email With A Custom Domain

 • TLD (Top-Level Domain)

-• Incoming server: The “incoming server” is the one that accepts emails from other servers.
-There will be a prompt for the host, port, and protocol, all of which you must input (usually POP3 or IMAP).
+• Incoming server: This server receives emails from other domains.
+You will be prompted for the host, port, and protocol, which is usually either POP3 or IMAP.

-• Outgoing server: This server is responsible for sending emails to other servers.
-The server’s address, port number, and protocol must be entered (usually SMTP).
+• Outgoing server: This server sends your emails to other servers.
+You must input the server address, port number, and protocol, which is usually SMTP.

-4. Add your custom email to Gmail or other hosts
+4. Add Your Custom Email to Gmail or Other Providers

-1. Open your Gmail account and click the gear button in the upper right.
-Choose “See all settings.”
+1. Open your Gmail account and click the gear icon in the upper right.
+Select “See all settings.”

 open the settings